bi3mer/bi3mer.github.io/content/posts/visualizing-conways-game-of-life-with-raylib.md

     }
 }
 ```
-Here are a few notes for the above implementation that are may be helpful:
+Here are a few notes for the above implementation that may be helpful:

 - `NEIGHBORS` has the neighbors in all 8 directions.
 - The new matrix is called as `nextState`.
-- Counting the neighbors requires a bounds check for the new `x` and `y` coordinates else they may be less than zero or greater than the size of the matrix.
+- Counting the neighbors requires a bounds check for the new `x` and `y` coordinates.
+Otherwise, the coordinates can be less than zero or greater than the size of the matrix.

 This is all you need to implement one iteration of CGoL.
 If you want to run more, you need to update `curState` to the current value of `nextState`.
-You can do this by running two for loops.
+You can do this by running two loops.
 Or you can be a bit more clever.
 The full implementation below tries to do the latter.
-It use [`std::swap`](https://en.cppreference.com/w/cpp/algorithm/swap) to swap the matrices, that way memory is constant and the swap is much more efficient.
+It uses [`std::swap`](https://en.cppreference.com/w/cpp/algorithm/swap) to swap the matrices; memory is constant, and the swap is much more efficient.

 ```c++
 #pragma once